esphome/esphome-docs/components/ota.rst

    performed after a failed OTA update.
 See :ref:`ota-on_error`.
 -  **on_state_change** (*Optional*, :ref:`Automation<automation>`): An action to be
    performed when an OTA update state change happens.
 See :ref:`ota-on_state_change`.
 -  **version** (*Optional*, int): Version of OTA protocol to use.
 Version 2 is more stable.
-To downgrate to legacy EPSHOME device should be updated with OTA version 1 first.
+   To downgrate to legacy ESPHome, the device should be updated with OTA version 1 first.
    Defaults to ``1``.

 .. note::